mahmoud-elkassas/portfolio-website/README.md

 # Mahmoud Elkassas - Frontend Developer Portfolio

 Welcome to my portfolio website!
 This project showcases my work as a passionate Frontend Developer.
-Here you can explore the various web applications and projects I've built using modern technologies like React, Next.js, JavaScript, and CSS.
+Here you can explore the various web applications and projects I've built using modern technologies like React, Next.js, JavaScript, and Tailwind css.

 ## 💻 About